I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

 What Does It Mean?

-This is part III of my guide to the writing and inscriptions of Spira, the fictional world of Final Fantasy X. Part I covered everyday Spiran writing.
-Part II covered the writing of the Al Bhed tribe, a persecuted minority branded "heathens" by the Church of Yevon.
+This is part three of my guide to the writing and inscriptions of Spira, the fictional world of Final Fantasy X. Part one covered everyday Spiran writing.
+Part two covered the writing of the Al Bhed tribe, a persecuted minority branded "heathens" by the Church of Yevon.

 Now I'm going to look at the sacred Yevon script seen in temples, in summoning glyphs, and on the world map which serves as a transition screen for stops along Yuna's pilgrimage.

 With grateful thanks: I used dansg08's fabulous FFX commentary/playthrough for in-game screengrabs.

 These signs are a fictional alphabet invented for Final Fantasy X. However, many of their shapes were inspired by a real-world sacred alphabet, Siddham Script, an archaic form of written Sanskrit still used by some Buddhist sects in Japan.

 Each sign of Yevon Script can be used in a straightforward fashion, to spell words letter by letter.
 Individual letters may also symbolize a religious/philosophical concept.

 The final four signs above are directional.
 In the Ultimania chart above, the kanji labels them in this order: East, West, South, North.
 Whoops!
 The graphics designers probably thought no one would be crazy enough to check.